hackersandslackers/flask-blueprint-tutorial/README.md

 ![Flask Blueprint Tutorial](https://res-4.cloudinary.com/hackers/image/upload/q_auto/v1/2019/12/flaskblueprints-2@2x.jpg)

 Structure your Flask apps in a scalable and intelligent way using Blueprints.
-This reposiroty contains source code for the accompanying tutorial on Hackers and Slackers: https://hackersandslackers.com/organizing-flask-with-blueprints/
+This repository contains source code for the accompanying tutorial on Hackers and Slackers: https://hackersandslackers.com/organizing-flask-with-blueprints/

 ## Getting Started